Particular/docs.particular.net/Content/NServiceBus/logging-in-nservicebus4_and_below.md

 - Logging
 ---

 Like many other open-source frameworks on the .NET platform, NServiceBus uses of Log4Net for its logging capabilities.
-Familiar to developers and administrators alike, Log4Net has been proven in production for years of production.
+Familiar to developers and administrators alike, Log4Net has been proven in years of production use.

 NServiceBus extends the Log4Net APIs with a simplified model that prevents administrators from accidentally changing behavior you set at design time.